feO2x/Light.GuardClauses/README.md

 Light.GuardClauses uses [xunit.net](https://github.com/xunit/xunit) as the framework for automated tests and [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions) for assertions within test methods.
 Please do not use any other frameworks when you want to integrate your own extension methods within Light.GuardClauses.Tests.
 Also, I would advise you to create one test class per assertion method.

-Furthermore, the test project contains two checks that test all assertions methods using reflection:
+Furthermore, the test project contains two checks that test all assertion methods using reflection:
-* In the test class `CheckConditionalAttributeAppliance`, there is a Fact that ensures that all static methods in the Light.GuardClauses namespace are tagged with `Conditional(Check.CompileAssertionsSymbol)`.
-This way you cannot forget to mark your extension method with that attribute.
+* In the test class `FluentApiTests`, there is a Theory that ensures that all extension method that start with "Must\*" in the Light.GuardClauses namespace return the value that they check.
+This way you cannot forget to provide a fluent API with your new extension method.
+If for some reason your method cannot provide a fluent API, you can update the `omittedMethods` variable in the constructor of that class.
 * Because writing tests for custom messages and custom exceptions for all extension methods is tedious, I created a little bit of infrastructure that does most of the heavy lifting for you.
 This infrastructure is implemented in  `CustomMessagesAndCustomExceptionsTests` and the types in the sub-namespace `CustomMessagesAndExceptions`.
 All you have to do is implement the `ICustomMessageAndExceptionTestDataProvider` interface in your own test class.
 In the only method `PopulateTestDataForCustomExceptionAndCustomMessageTests`of this interface, you get a `CustomMessageAndExceptionTestData` object as a parameter that you can use to populate as many `CustomExceptionTest` and `CustomMessageTest` instances as you like.
 Check the existing test classes or the example below to see how it's done.
 Just be aware that `CustomMessagesAndCustomExceptionsTests` also checks if your test class implements the said interface, and if not will tell you so in the test runs.
 If you do not implement an assertion extension method, you can whitelist your test class in the `OmmitedTestClasses` field.

-A example of a test class looks like this:
+An example of a test class looks like this:
 ```csharp
 public sealed class MustBeSameAsTests : ICustomMessageAndExceptionTestDataProvider
 {